 A window like that shown in Figure 6.22 will appear.
 This is an inspector, and can be thought of as a window onto the internals of a particular object-in this case, the particular instance of TimeStamp that was created when you evaluated the expression TimeStamp now.
-The title bar of the window shows the class of the object that is being inspected.
+The title bar of the window shows the printable representation of the object that is being inspected.
 If you select self at the top of the left pane, the right pane will show the printstring of the object.
-If you select all inst vars in the left pane, the right pane will show a list of the instance variables in the object, and the printstring for each one.
-The remaining items in the left pane represent the instance variables; this makes it easy to examine them one at a time, and also to change them.
+The left pane shows a tree view of the object, with self at the root.
+Instance variables can be explored by expanding the triangles next to their names.

 The horizontal pane at the bottom of the inspector is a small workspace window.
-It is useful because in this window, the pseudo-variable self is bound to the very object that you are inspecting.
+It is useful because in this window, the pseudo-variable self is bound to the object that you have selected in the left pane.
 So, if you inspect it on self - TimeStamp today in the workspace pane, the result will be a Duration object that represents the time interval between midnight today and the instant at which you evaluated TimeStamp now and created the TimeStamp object that you are inspecting.
 You can also try evaluating TimeStamp now - self; this will tell you how long you have spent reading this section of this book!

 In addition to self, all the instance variables of the object are in scope in the workspace pane, so you can use them in expressions or even assign to them.
-For example, if you evaluate jdn := jdn - 1 in the workspace pane, you will see that the value of the jdn instance variable will indeed change, and the value of TimeStamp now - self will increase by one day.
+For example, if you select the root object in the left pane and evaluate jdn := jdn - 1 in the workspace pane, you will see that the value of the jdn instance variable will indeed change, and the value of TimeStamp now - self will increase by one day.